docwho2/java-cdk-serverless-clamscan/README.md

 Easiest method to get deployed since this is a clean environment that will have AWS Creds all loaded assuming you have a role that grants all the needed permissions (Administrator or Power User).
 If you just want to test it out quickly this is will get you going fast and easy!
 Since its quite more complicated to get CloudShell to build arm64, this will build everything for x86.
 The CDK code detects CloudShell and then targets x86 platform.
-For production you'll like integrate into your own pipeline strategy or use GitHub Workflow which can build arm64 easily.
+For production you'll likely integrate into your own pipeline strategy or use a GitHub Workflow which can build arm64 easily.

 ```bash
 # Clone Repo